fingo/spata/readme.md

 **spata** is a functional Scala parser for tabular data (`CSV`).
 The library is backed by [FS2 - Functional Streams for Scala](https://github.com/functional-streams-for-scala/fs2).

-Main goal of the library is to provide handy, functional, stream-based API with easy conversion to case classes and precise information about possible flaws in source data (their location) while keeping good performance.
+The main goal of the library is to provide handy, functional, stream-based API with easy conversion to case classes and precise information about possible flaws and their location in source data while maintaining good performance.
 Providing the location of the cause of a parsing error has been the main motivation to develop the library.
-It is typically not that hard to parse well-formatted CSV file, but it could be a nightmare to locate the source of problem in case of any distortion in large data file.
+It is typically not that hard to parse a well-formatted CSV file, but it could be a nightmare to locate the source of a problem in case of any distortions in a large data file.

-The source data format is assumed basically to conform to [RFC 4180](https://www.ietf.org/rfc/rfc4180.txt) but allows some variations - see `CSVConfig` for details.
+The source data format is assumed to basically conform to [RFC 4180](https://www.ietf.org/rfc/rfc4180.txt), but allows some variations - see `CSVConfig` for details.

 * [Getting started](#getting-started)
 * [Basic usage](#basic-usage)